Fathom Green w/Saddle interior, L71 427/435hp, 4-spd. manual transmission.

 But, the most significant option offered in ’69, at least in the looks dept. was RPO N14.
 This was the Side Mounted exhaust system.
 The option was not initially available at the beginning of production, coming along about a quarter of the way in.
 It’s a relatively rare option with approximately 4,300 (out of almost 3,9000) cars built with factory side mounts.

 The beautiful and very correct Fathom Green example presented here is one of those that left St. Louis with the N14 exhaust.
-It’s also equipped with the L71 427/435hp big block, M21 close ratio 4-spd., K66 Transistorized Ignition, tinted glass, power brakes, headlight washers and more.
-The car has undergone a extensive, frame off restoration and it is believed that the factory drivetrain is still in place (as evidenced in a report by C3 guru Mark Donnally).
+It’s also equipped with the L71 427/435hp big block, M21 close ratio 4-spd., 3.36 heavy duty posi rear end, K66 Transistorized Ignition, tinted glass, power brakes, headlight washers and more.
+The car has undergone an extensive, frame off restoration and it is believed that the factory drivetrain is still in place (as evidenced in a report by C3 guru Mark Donnally).
 The car has received an N.C.R.S.
 Top Flight Award and factory docs include an N.C.R.S. validated Tank Sticker, Owner’s Kit and keys.